 Ball valves can be connected in various ways, depending on the system’s specific requirements.
 Here are some of the most common connection types:

 Threaded Connections: This is one of the most common types of connections.
-The valve has either internal (female) or external (male) threads that mate with the corresponding threads on the pipe.
+The valve has internal (female) or external (male) threads that mate with the corresponding threads on the pipe.
 This type of connection is generally used for smaller valves and lower-pressure applications.

 Flanged Connections: These are used for larger valves or higher-pressure applications.
-The valve has a flange at each end, which is bolted to match the flanges on the piping system.
+The valve has a flange at each end, bolted to match the flanges on the piping system.
 This allows for easy removal of the valve for maintenance or replacement.

 Welded Connections: The valve is permanently welded to the pipes in this type.
 This is used for high-pressure or high-temperature systems where a removable connection could be a potential point of failure.